olson-sean-k/wax/README.md

 type to re-encode native paths via lossy conversions that use Unicode replacement codepoints whenever a part of a path cannot be represented as valid UTF-8.
 On some platforms these conversions are always no-ops.
-In practice, the overwhelming majority of paths can be losslessly encoded in UTF-8 and paths that cannot rarely match incorrectly due to replacement characters.
+In practice, the overwhelming majority of paths can be losslessly encoded in UTF-8.

 [miette]: https://github.com/zkat/miette
 [nym]: https://github.com/olson-sean-k/nym